Chicken parmesan: Australia

-Chicken parmigiana was known in Australia by the 1950s, and is often called parma, parmi or parmy in modern Australian parlance; its name varies from region to region.
+Chicken parmigiana was known in Australia by the 1950s, and is often called parma, parmi or parmy in modern Australian parlance; its shorthand name varies from region to region.
 It was offered in restaurants in Adelaide as early as 1953.
 It is regularly served as a main meal throughout Australia, where it is considered a staple of pub food.
-In a 2019 interview that was broadcast on ABC Radio Hobart, food historian Jan O'Connell believes that chicken parmigiana did not become a pub staple until the 1980s; before that time, it was primarily served in restaurants.
+In a 2019 interview that was broadcast on ABC Radio Hobart, food historian Jan O'Connell asserts that chicken parmigiana did not become a pub staple until the 1980s; before that time, it was primarily served in restaurants.

 Chicken parmigiana is typically served in Australia with a side of chips and salad, although there is some dispute as to whether the chips should be served under or next to the chicken.
 Its popularity has led to a specialized chicken parmigiana restaurant opening in Melbourne, and chicken parmigiana is the subject of reviews on dedicated websites which compare the dish as purchased from various pubs within a region.